Newsworthy/birddog-P200-VSD/README.md

 # The BirdDog P200 Vital System Display

-I built this tiny app because I found when using the PTZ Keyboard provided by BirdDog with the P200 camera, it doesn't display the settings values when you adjust them.
+I built this app because I found when using the PTZ Keyboard provided by BirdDog with the P200 camera, it doesn't display the settings values when you adjust them.
 As a broadcast camera operator, this isn't really acceptable.
 I don't want to be guessing iris levels, and definitely not shutter speeds.

 Also, sometimes it's just good to know if you've accidentally engaged the IR cut function, or mirrored/flipped the camera.

 ## So I built the "BirdDog P200 VSD"

-This is a project built in React, so it will work on any browser, on any device.
+This is a project built in React, and now encapsulated within Electron.
+Currently this is Windows only, looking to enable it cross platform soon.

 It only receives information from the camera, and does not send information to it.
 No camera settings can or will be modified by this app whatsoever.
 It polls the cameras API once every second for the latest information.